thoughtspot/thoughtspot.github.io/_admin/data-modeling/change-aggreg-additive.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-Aggregation takes multiple input values and calculates an summary value from them.
+Aggregation is grouping many units or parts into a new value.
+In data, aggregation gathers multiple input values and calculates an summary value from them.
+You then use this aggregated value to do an analysis.

+Every summary value results from a data aggregation function.
 An example aggregation function would be average or minimum.
 You can control how aggregation works in your data.

 ## Making an ATTRIBUTE column ADDITIVE